Accused of Sexting a Minor in Houston?

 Texas and across the nation.

-schedule a free consultation with Texas sex crimes defense lawyer Jed Silverman, call (713) 597-2221.
+schedule a free consultation with Houston sexting defense lawyer Jed Silverman, call (713) 597-2221.